theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-context-menu.md

 {{% api "_furo-ui5-context-menu-head.md" %}}

-**a context menu**
+**Context menu**

-`furo-ui5-context-menu`
- is a context menu or menu element.
+`furo-ui5-context-menu` is a context menu or menu element.

- You have to put a `furo-ui5-context-menu-display` element in one of the parent elements of the element where you use the `furo-ui5-context-menu`.
- The app-shell is a good place for that.
+ A `furo-ui5-context-menu-display` element must be inserted in one of the parent elements of the element where you use the `furo-ui5-context-menu`.
+The app-shell or even body is a good place for that.

+ `furo-ui5-context-menu` uses **diplay:inline**, do not forget to change it to display:block if you place it around a block level element.

 ```html
  <furo-ui5-context-menu  ƒ-trigger="--menuClkd" ƒ-bind-data="--menuObject" @-menu-item-selected="--menuItem">